-In my last blog, I went over why it is important to use compelling graphics in your blog posts and your website in general.
-I hope you found that helpful.
-Now we move on to Inbound Link from the "10 Ways to Increase your Website's Performance."
-Having inbound links to your website is one of the best ways to increase your page rankings with the Google and the other (less important) search engines.
+Having inbound links to your website is one of the best ways to increase your page rankings with Google and other (less important) search engines.
 They are also a great way to drive readers or potential customers to your site.
 But what are inbound links?

 A lot has changed since I got into link building a few years ago – link exchange is dead, ad banners are no longer all about gaining referral traffic, and buying links is more dangerous than ever before.
 Because of the changes mentioned and a whole load of others, the bulk of link builders don’t like to give away their secrets to sourcing links, even though it’s all pretty much the same at most agencies.